mnemnion/loon/notes/clu/semantics.md

 Vectors get used a lot, since our lists are completely fake half the time.
 Arguments to functions are defined in a vector, and we use a syntactic vector in our destructuring let, to capture multiple return values in an elegant fashion.

 They behave exactly as you'd expect, if you expect a dense table that starts at 1 and uses -1 for reverse indexing.
-Clua should make plenty of sense to all three Lua-aware Clojurians.
+Clu should make plenty of sense to all three Lua-aware Clojurians.

 ## Tables